• Login

 Fed Cattle Price Reporting

-Livestock Price Insurance (LPI) strives to capture and provide producers with as much of the cash market sales as possible.
-Weekly reporting of cash prices by producers will directly benefit settlement calculations while contributing to the program sustainability.
-All data reported is confidential and analyzed for program enhancements specific to the LPI program.
+LPI strives to capture and provide producers with as much of the cash market sales as possible.
+Weekly reporting of cash prices by producers will directly benefit the settlement and sustainability of the program.
+All data reported is confidential and analyzed for program enhancements specific to LPI .

 Help us significantly increase the value of our program.
 We only require five minutes of your time each week.